Choosing a Major/Minor

-Some students have diverse intellectual or career interests that span academic disciplines and therefore consider pursuing a second major.
-If you are interested in a second major, consult with your faculty advisor and advising dean.
-Sometimes you can pursue your interests with a minor or by designing a unique course of study with elective courses rather than completing a second major.
+Some students have diverse intellectual or career interests that span academic disciplines and therefore consider pursuing a second or third major.
+If you are interested in a second or third major, consult with your faculty advisor and advising dean.
+Sometimes you can pursue your interests with a minor or by designing a unique course of study with electives rather than completing additional major/s.

 If you decide to add another major, it must be within the College of Arts & Sciences unless you apply to the Concurrent Degree Program.
-Follow the same steps outlined above to apply to a second major.
+To apply to a second or third major, follow the same steps outlined above.

-Second or sometimes third majors can be added in your junior or even senior year, but you should apply as soon as you can to give yourself time to complete the additional major/s.
+Second or third majors can be added in your junior or even senior year, but you should apply as soon as possible to give yourself time to complete the additional requirements.

 Adding a Minor